ncborcherding/mtD2/README.md

-# Tracking intercellular mitochodnria transfer from adipocytes to immune cells.
+# Tracking intercellular mitochodnria transfer from adipocytes.
 Dietary lipids regulate the transfer of adipocyte-derived mitochondria to a network of immune cells in white, beige, and brown fat.